-Colney Heath School has a systemic process for planning and organising the curriculum.
+Colney Heath School has a systematic process for planning and organising the curriculum.
 It is a process which manages the curriculum through subjects but allows flexibility in its delivery.
 The broad, balanced topic approach continues to be used with discreet subject teaching in certain subjects, e.g. Mathematics, English and Science.
-Our emphasis is on skills based progression in all areas of the curriculum.
+Our emphasis is on knowledge and skills in all areas of the curriculum.

 This is sub-divided into:

 We use a variety of teaching styles which include whole class, group and individual teaching as appropriate.
-Children are grouped within classes according to their ability in certain areas of the curriculum.
+Children maybe grouped within classes according to their ability in certain areas of the curriculum.